willisplummer/gatsby-blog/src/pages/how-does-react-tell-a-class-from-a-function/index.md

 ---
-title: How Does React Tell a Class from a Function?
+title: How I taught myself to code and went from customer support to engineering at Kickstarter
-date: '2018-12-02'
+date: '2018-02-02'
-langs: ['en', 'ja']
+langs: ['en']
-spoiler: We talk about classes, new, instanceof, prototype chains, and API design.
+spoiler: I couldn't have done it alone.
 ---

 Consider this `Greeting` component which is defined as a function: